 Often when we think about a bias, we think of it as a deliberate and malicious action against someone else.
 But sometimes biases occur without conscious realization.
 This can lead to to problems ranging from microaggressions in the workplace, to unintended harassment or racism.

-In this blog, you’ll discover some of the different types of unconscious bias examples, so that you can begin to recognize and prevent them in your workplace.
+Microaggressions is an essential component of sensitivity training in the workplace.
+In this article, you’ll discover some of the different types of unconscious bias examples, so that you can begin to recognize and prevent them in your workplace.